List of tallest buildings in New York City: History

+Early skyscrapers

 The history of skyscrapers in New York City began with the construction of the Equitable Life, Western Union, and Tribune buildings in the early 1870s.
 These relatively short early skyscrapers, sometimes referred to as "preskyscrapers" or "protoskyscrapers", included features such as a steel frame and elevators—then-new innovations that were used in the city's later skyscrapers.
 Modern skyscraper construction began with the completion of the World Building in 1890; the structure rose to a pinnacle of 349 ft.
 Though not the city's first high-rise, it was the first building to surpass the 284 ft spire of Trinity Church.
-The World Building, which stood as the tallest in the city until 1899, was demolished in 1955 to allow for the construction of an expanded entrance to the Brooklyn Bridge.
+The New York World Building, which stood as the tallest in the city until 1899, was demolished in 1955 to allow for the construction of an expanded entrance to the Brooklyn Bridge.
 The Park Row Building, at 391 ft, was the city's tallest building from 1899 to 1908, and the world's tallest office building during the same time span.
 By 1900, fifteen skyscrapers in New York City exceeded 250 ft in height.